Our favourites from Snowplaza’s top rated ski resorts 2019:

 Val Gardena, Italy

-We were not surprised that Val Gardena made second place.
+We were not surprised that Val Gardena scored second place again in the 2019 survey of the best ski resorts.
 Located beyond the Sella Pass and Gardena Pass in southern Tyrol, in Northern Italy, Val Gardena is a valley in the majestic Dolomites mountain range, a UNESCO World Natural Heritage Site of outstanding beauty.

-The ski region is impressive, with more than 175 km of pistes and 83 lifts.
-It forms part of the Dolomiti SuperSki, the biggest ski carousel in the Alps with a total of 1220 km of pistes.
+The ski region is impressive, with more than 175 kilometres of pistes and 83 lifts.
+It forms part of the Dolomiti SuperSki, the biggest ski carousel in the Alps with a total of 1220 kilometres pistes.
 Val Gardena offers great skiing for all levels of abilities.
 The resorts of Ortisei, San Christina and Selva form part of the Val Gardena ski region and are accessible with one lift pass.
-The ski region is also well-known for the amazing Sella Ronda, an impressive 40 km long ski trail through the Dolomites, which you can ski clock-wise or anti click-wise.
+The ski region is also well-known for the amazing Sella Ronda, an impressive 40 kilometre long ski trail through the Dolomites, which you can ski clockwise or anticlockwise.

-Les Trois Vallées in the French Alps has dropped from the top spot to 7th place in Snowplaza’s list of top ski resorts of 2019.
+Les Trois Vallées in the French Alps, the best ski resort in 2018, has dropped from the top spot to 7th place in Snowplaza’s list of top ski resorts of 2019.
 It connects the ski resorts of Courchevel, La Tania, Brides Les Bains, Méribel, Orelle, Les Menuires, Val Thorens and Saint Martin De Belleville to form one of the largest connected ski regions in the world.

 With 600 kilometres of pistes across 8 ski resorts, the pistes feel never crowded.
 The region boasts more than 200 lifts to ensure that you spend most of your time skiing and not queuing, so you better get fit for the ski season as there won’t be time for rest.
 The most famous resorts in the Trois Vallées are Courchevel and Méribel.
 The majority of pistes are above 1,800 m, and due to their altitude offer great snow conditions from early December to the end of April.
 Nevertheless, the ski area has 1,200 snow cannons making it one of the most snow sure ski regions in Europe.